Admitted First-Year Student FAQ

 Need-based aid requires submission of the FAFSA (Free Application for Federal Student Aid) form.
-The priority filing date for the FAFSA is March 1.
-The Financial Aid Office recommends that it be filed by February 15.
+If you intend to apply for financial aid and have not already done so, file the FAFSA form immediately.
 Financial Aid Services begins emailing award information to admitted students in late December.
 Awards are viewed in SPIRE.
 Transfer students must request that a copy of their FAFSA report be sent to UMass Amherst.
 The FAFSA code for UMass Amherst is 002221.

 Certain majors are highly competitive and we are not able to admit every applicant.
-If you wish to transfer to your original first choice major or another program after enrolling, we recommend that you work with your academic advisor to learn the requirements for admission.
+If you wish to transfer to your intended major or another program after enrolling, we recommend that you work with your academic advisor to learn the requirements for admission.
 (Please note that it is not possible to transfer into the Nursing major.)
-Starting fall 2015, the university is implementing an Exploratory Track Program for all first-year students who have been accepted for admission to the university as an undeclared major.
+Starting fall 2015, the university implemented an Exploratory Track Program for all first-year students who have been accepted for admission to the university as an undeclared major.

-If you would like to double major or add a minor you will need to speak with your advisor at New Students Orientation.
-He or she will be able to instruct you on how to proceed.
+If you would like to double major or add a minor you will need to speak with your advisor during your online New Student Advising and Course Registration meeting.
+They will be able to instruct you on how to proceed.

 Your admission was based, in part, on the course schedule you declared in your application.
 Therefore, we will approve drops in your schedule only for medical reasons or extenuating circumstances.
 You can change your schedule, but the change normally must be to a comparable level course, e.g. AP for AP, honors for honors, etc. Any request for a schedule change must be submitted online.